 1. Spectrum Internet Assist

-Like most cable companies, Spectrum offers a “low-income” plan with reduced speeds for a reduced price.
-This plan is called Spectrum Internet Assist.
+Like most cable companies, Spectrum offers low-income internet plans with reduced speeds for a reduced price.
+This program is called Spectrum Internet Assist.

 While difficult to qualify for, Spectrum Internet Assist is the cheapest way for seniors on a low or fixed-incomes to get Spectrum internet service.
 The plan offers 30 Mbps download speeds, which is fast enough for basic use by 1–2 people.